Non-separable matrix builders for signal processing, quantum information and MIMO applications: Introduction

+Infinite series of such required matrices can be built from the constructions and processes may be selected.
+Applications to cryptography are inherent but are not dealt with here.

-The {\em basic} types of constructions are described separately in subsections \ref{gyt} and \ref{dita}; these basic types are combined in subsection \ref{joint} to give further designs.
-Systems including unitary matrices, paraunitary matrices, constellations of unitary matrices and types of these are designed from these basic schemes separately and then in conjunction with one another.
-Applications are given after the basic definitions and these are expanded on specifically in later sections.
-The non-separability/entanglement concept is important for many of these areas.
+\quad The two basic constructions are described separately in sections \ref{gyt} and \ref{dita}; these are combined to give additional design techniques in section \ref{joint}.
+Applications are expanded on substantially in later sections.
+The non-separability/entanglement concept is important at all stages.

-A formula for the determinant of a square matrix design is obtained in subsection \ref{det} and is of independent interest; this can be considered as a very general generalisation of the determinant of a tensor product.
+A formula for the determinant of a designed square matrix is obtained in subsection \ref{det} and is of independent interest; it may be considered as a major generalisation of the determinant formula for a tensor product.
 This determinantal formula has a number of applications including the computation of the quality of full diversity sets of constellations as constructed in Section \ref{spacetime}; these are used in MIMO (multiple input, multiple output) schemes.